aokassamali/m5-forecasting/README.md

 **Insight**: LightGBM improves across all volume tiers, with the largest relative gains on medium and low-volume items where seasonal naive struggles most.

+> Recommendation: also slice by **weight decile** (revenue share).
+Because WRMSSE is weighted, the “top decile” often dominates the overall score.

 ### By Demand Intermittency

 | Intermittency | Seasonal Naive | LightGBM | Winner |